dinochecker

 About

-Massospondylids were early non-sauropod sauropodomorph dinosaurs (aka "prosauropods") that existed in Asia, Africa and South America from the Late Triassic to the Early Jurassic periods.
+Massospondylidae is a group of early non-sauropod sauropodomorph dinosaurs that existed in Asia, Africa, the Americas and Antarctica from the Late Triassic to the Early Jurassic.

-Because knowledge of early sauropodomorph relationships in a state of flux paleontologists can't agree which critters actually belong in Massospondylidae or where it belongs on the dinosaurian branch of the tree of life.
-Massospondylus aside (it's a shoe-in as the group anchor and type specimen) the likes of Adeopapposaurus, Coloradisaurus, Glacialisaurus, Leyesaurus, Lufengosaurus and Pradhania, and possibly Mussaurus and Xixiposaurus, seem to belong here.
+Because knowledge of early sauropodomorph relationships is in a seemingly perpetual state of flux, what may be a massospondylid today might not be tomorrow, and palaeontologists can't agree where the group as a whole belongs on the dinosaurian branch of the tree of life.
+Massospondylus aside (it's a shoo-in as the group anchor and type specimen) the likes of Adeopapposaurus, Coloradisaurus, Glacialisaurus, Leyesaurus, Lufengosaurus and Pradhania, and possibly Mussaurus and Xixiposaurus, seem to belong here.
 Sarahsaurus, Seitaad and Ignavusaurus, who were tentatively assigned to Massospondylidae initially, were recently booted out but they continue to lurk on the outskirts.

 Click here to search Dinochecker for massospondylids.